UWCNuclear/Dat2Root/README.md

 # Dat2Root
-Converts an ASCII file to a ROOT histogram.
+Convert an ASCII file to a ROOT histogram.

 Run in the command line with: